Asymptotic dynamics on amenable groups and van der Corput sets: Introduction

 In Theorem \ref{FvdCIsvdCForAmenableGroups} we show that the characterizations of vdC sets involving F\o lner sequences mostly extend to any countably infinite amenable group $G$ (see also Question \ref{MainConjecture}).
 In the appendix we collect other equivalent characterizations of vdC sets/sets of operatorial recurrence, and show that these equivalences still hold for any (not necessarily amenable) countably infinite group.

 \textbf{Acknowledgements:} We would like to thank Mariusz Lema\'nczyk for helping discussions regarding the Foia\c{s} and Str\u{a}til\u{a} Theorem.
 We would like to thank Joel Moreira for sharing with us his unpublished notes containing a succinct presentation of many of the equivalent definitions of vdC sets in $\mathbb{N}$.
 We would also like to thank Sa\'ul Rodr\'iguez Mart\'in for fruitful discussions that began after realizing that we had been working on similar problems.
+Lastly, we would like to thank the anonymous referee for his very careful reading of this paper and the numerous comments he provided that greatly improved the exposition.

 SF acknowledges being supported by grant 2019/34/E/ST1/00082 for the project “Set theoretic methods in dynamics and number theory,” NCN (The National Science Centre of Poland).
 RTD was supported by NSF grant DMS-2246684.